Exploring the Covered Bridges of Indiana County

 Exploring the Covered Bridges of Somerset County takes you on a tour of the 10 remaining covered bridges in “America’s County”.

-Sachs Covered Bridge in Gettysburg has been called “Pennsylvania’s most historic covered bridge”.
+Sachs Covered Bridge in Gettysburg has been called “Pennsylvania’s most historic covered bridge”, crossed by both Union and Confederate troops during the famous Civil War battle there.

 The Hassenplug Covered Bridge in Mifflinburg is the oldest existing covered bridge in Pennsylvania, and believed to be the second-oldest covered bridge in the United States!